Subscribing to Notifications

 A number; limits the number of items to return in a feed.
 Defaults to 100.

 A negative number; specifies the number of minutes.
 Only builds finished within the specified number of minutes from the moment of feed request will be returned.
 Defaults to 5 days.

-A name of the custom template to use to render the feed (
+A name of the custom template used for rendering the feed (

 By default, the feed is generated as an Atom feed.
 Add